kloimhardt/blog/docs/_posts/2023-01-27-sicmutils-as-js.markdown

 The problem with both books to reach a wider audience is the Scheme language.
 This language is not widely known.
 A physicist always looks for self-efficacy (hence the use of Matlab).
 "Why should I carry the mental load for learning Scheme?", he asks.
 "Because it is a simple language", is the answer.
 "Well yea, but I cannot use it anywhere else".
 A version of the "do not want to be tied to an unknown platform" argument again.

-There is a reason why the SICP book now exists in a JavaScript version.
+There is a reason why the SICP book now exists in a JavaScript version (SICMechanics does not).
 Because learning JavaScript is perceived to increase self-efficacy.
 JavaScript drives the Internet after all, a property Scheme does not share.

 In any case, maybe some physicist can be convinced to buy and read SICMechanics despite its ample use of the Scheme language.
 After all, this book by a famous author solves the problem of arbitrariness of notation found in so many (if not all) physics textbooks.
 A situation which surely made him suffer more than one time in his life.
 Maybe he gets to share my belief that Classical Mechanics can nowhere else be understood so thoroughly and fast as with SICMechanics, once one has taken the decision to learn Scheme in an afternoon.